immersive-web/webxr-ar-module/explainer.md

 ### Main render loop

 WebVR provides tracking information via the [`VRSession.getDisplayPose`](https://w3c.github.io/webvr/#dom-vrsession-getdisplaypose) method, which developers can poll each frame to get the view and projection matrices for each eye.
 The matrices provided by the [`VRDisplayPose`](https://w3c.github.io/webvr/#interface-vrdisplaypose) can be used to render the appropriate viewpoint of the scene for both eyes.

+The UA maintains a VR compositor behind the scenes that is always active during a presenting session.
+It runs a tight rendering loop, presenting the imagery defined by the session's layers to the VR display at as close to the display's native framerate as possible.
+Potentially future spec iterations could enable video layers that would automatically be synchronized to the compositor, but images from a canvas layer are not updated automatically.
+Once rendering is complete [`VRCanvasLayer.commit`](https://w3c.github.io/webvr/#dom-vrcanvaslayer-commit) must be called to send the current contents of the canvas backbuffer to the VR compositor.
+The compositor will continue presenting that content to the user, reprojected, each frame until a new one is provided via `commit`.
+If `commit()` is called on a canvas layer multiple times in the course of a single frame the previously committed contents are discarded and only the most recent results will be displayed.

-Once rendering is complete [`VRSession.commit`](https://w3c.github.io/webvr/#dom-vrsession-commit) is called to signal to the `VRDisplay` that the newly rendered scene should be presented to the user. `VRSession.commit` also returns a Promise, which resolves when the `VRDisplay` is ready to accept another frame, taking into account the displays refresh rate.
+`VRCanvasLayer.commit` returns a Promise, which resolves when the VR compositor is ready draw a new frame.
+This enables it to act as an analog for requestAnimationFrame which runs at the display's refresh rate.

 ```js
 // The Frame of Reference indicates what the matrices and coordinates the